LucaBonfiglioli/LucaBonfiglioli/README.md

 # Projects and Research 🧪

+I am something between a scientist and an engineer, meaning that I often have to switch between pure software development and scientific research.
-A list of projects that I have worked on:
+A list of projects that I have worked on, including both development projects and research:

 ## Pipelime 🍋